brianbaldetti/DOGE-Data/README.md

 # DOGE-Data
-literally just csv and xlsx versions of DOGE data
+literally just csv and xlsx versions of DOGE data, do what you want with it